Yumeansfish/AVAS/README.md

 # AVAS

+## Change in new version May 25
+- to avoid re-submission,every generated pages will be destroyed after sumbit result
+- in everyday 1 am,delete all the generated pages existed over 7 days(even it was'not been submitted)

 ## Main Change in new version
 - delete gui folder and all the gui.py
 - move the batch_interval setting from handler.py to config.py